 ROUND TWO: They mean Business!

-1. Creating overviews with lots of information of your databases and with co-workers
+1. Creating overviews with lots of information about your databases and with co-workers

 2. Easily sharing information with teams and co-workers

 We immediately see that P.M. is having a problem.
-Sure, he’s great in showing an overview.
+Sure, he’s great at showing an overview.
 The problem is that: